Blue Ball, Delaware

 Blue Ball is an unincorporated community in New Castle County, Delaware, United States.
 Blue Ball is located at the junction of U.S. Route 202, Delaware Route 141, and Delaware Route 261, north of Wilmington.
-It takes it name from eponymous tavern.
+It takes its name from an eponymous tavern.
 The area was originally developed by the Weldin family.
-Many of the structures in the area has since been demolished.
+Many of the structures in the area have since been demolished.